athielenhaus/ChatGPT-assisted-parsing-of-job-postings/README.md

 ### Get sample data

 In a first step, I collected 20 English-language job postings from Indeed and saved them in a Google Sheets file.
 I visually inspected each posting and determined whether the posting contained the elements mentioned above.
-For each element, I created a column with boolean values ("1" if the element is present, "0" if not).
+For each of the three elements, I created a column with boolean values ("1" if the element is present, "0" if not).
 I downloaded this sheet as a CSV file in order to easily upload it to Google Colab.

 ### Prompt Engineering